Witiko/markdown/artwork/2025-03-21-wolf-juggling-unicycle/README.md

 This artwork was created by <https://www.quickcartoons.com/> in March 2025.

-It is to appear in the TUGboat article [_Piping YAML files into LaTeX3 key–values_][tb142] later this year.
+It first appeared in the TUGboat article [_Piping YAML files into LaTeX3 key–values_][tb142], published in April 2025.

 ## License terms